aardk/jupyter-casa/README.md

 As part of the EU funded [ESCAPE](https://projectescape.eu/) project we have created a Jupyter kernel for CASA, a widely-used software package for processing astronomical data.
 The kernel allows all CASA tasks to be run from inside a Jupyter notebook, albeit non-interactively.
-Tasks which normally spawn a GUI window are wrapped so that their output is saved to an image instead, which is then displayed inside the notebook.
+Tasks which normally spawn a GUI window are wrapped so that their output is displayed inside the notebook instead.

 The Jupyter kernel is distributed as a [Docker](https://hub.docker.com/r/penngwyn/jupytercasa) image which includes the latest version of CASA and a number of additional software (see below).